 photography by Tony Kearney

-I'm an analogue photographer (I put large format old film through even older cameras) who exhibits regularly and who has recently been concentrating on portrait photography.
+I'm an analogue photographer (I put large format old film through even older cameras) who exhibits regularly and who has recently been concentrating a little bit more on my portrait photography.

 My work has made the final jury round of the International Fine Art Photography Awards in Paris, been a finalist in the $25,000 Kennedy Contemporary Art Award, won the $5000 RED challenge, graces the walls of the newly opened Royal Adelaide Hospital and has been acquired by the National Portrait Gallery (three portraits).
 I have recently been shortlisted for the $10,000 Kennedy Acquisitive Prize, the $15,000 Martin Kantor Portrait Prize, the $5000 Emma Hack Art Prize (twice), the $50,000 Moran Contemporary Photography Prize and the $15,000 Head On Portrait Prize.